DFE-Digital/teaching-vacancies/documentation/disaster-recovery.md

 if data loss or corruption happened at 1200hrs, use this to work out what snapshot time is best for the product (consult with the PM if you are unsure what would be best from the product perspective).
 This would determine the value of `SNAPSHOT_TIME` env.

 ___Important___: You should convert the time to UTC before actually using it.
 When you record the time, note what timezone you are using.
 Especially during BST (British Summer Time).

-### Freeze pipeline

-Alert all developers that, no one should merge to main branch.

-### Maintenance mode

-In the instance of data loss, if the application is unavailable, the CDN may be forwarding requests to the [offline site](offline-site.md).
-If the application is still available and there is a risk of users adding data, enable [Maintenance mode](maintenance-mode.md).

-### setup virtual meeting

-Set up virtual meeting via Zoom, Slack, Teams or Google Hangout, inviting all the relevant technical stakeholders.
-Regularly provide updates on the #tv_product Slack channel; to keep product owners abreast of developments.

 ### Get affected postgres database ID